vippsas/management-api/management-api-guide.md

-It is then possible to use [`GET:/management/v1/sales-units/{msn}`](https://developer.vippsmobilepay.com/api/management/#tag/Sales-units/operation/getMsn) to get each MSN's details, including the orgno of the merchant it belongs to.
+It is then possible to use [`GET:/management/v1/sales-units/{msn}`](https://developer.vippsmobilepay.com/api/management/#tag/Sales-units/operation/getMsn) to get each MSN's details, including the `businessIdentifier` of the merchant it belongs to.

 ## Product orders